manorit2001/manorit2001/README.md

 <!--
 **manorit2001/manorit2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 My name is **Manorit Chawdhry**.
-I am currently in my 3rd year of B.Tech at University School of Information and Communication Technology.
+I am currently in my final year of B.Tech at University School of Information and Communication Technology.
 I am a tech enthusiast with a curiosity to learn new things.
 I have explored many fields such as

 *ML | Competitive coding | Web Development(Backend) | Android Development | Cyber Security | UI/UX*